 Each spring, thousands of tadpoles hatch in our nature pond, where campers can watch them transform into frogs as the summer continues.
 Just a few steps away is our Nature Center, filled with everything campers need for learning about the natural world.

 While Monkeytown has existed since 1940, the current (and third version) Monkeytown is brand new, with platforms and counters designed and built with campers and safety in mind.
-When it’s not in use for the carnival, the area is used for cabin-sleepouts in the fresh air – groups sleep on the raised, walled, platforms that are lit by tiki torches and a campfire.
+When it’s not in use for the carnival, the area is used for cabin-sleepouts in the fresh air – groups sleep on the raised, walled, platforms that are lit by tiki torches.

-Camp Quinebarge is located within 2.25 fours from Boston, 2 hours from Portland, Maine, and 5 hours from New York City, and is easily accessible from I-93 and NH Route 16.
+Camp Quinebarge is located within 2 hours from Boston, 2 hours from Portland, Maine, and 5 hours from New York City, and is easily accessible from I-93 and NH Route 16.

 Our nearest airports are Manchester-Boston Regional Airport (MHT, 1.25 hours), and Logan International Airport (BOS, 2 hours).
-We offer pickups and dropoffs free of charge at MHT, and for a fee at BOS.
-Please see our *transportation page* for more information on airport transfers.
+We offer pickups and dropoffs at MHT and BOS.